-In 2023, we spent approximately \$600 million with certified diverse suppliers worldwide.
-Our initiatives identified diverse suppliers and integrated them into our procurement processes, including category strategies, sourcing board events and supplier development activities.
+In 2024, we spent more than \$694 million with certified diverse suppliers worldwide, exceeding our commitment to grow our spend with certified diverse business enterprises at a rate higher than revenue growth.
+Our initiatives included identifying new, diverse suppliers and integrating them into our procurement processes, category strategies, sourcing board events, and supplier development activities.

-Anti-bribery, anti-corruption and respect for human rights
+Anti-bribery, anti-corruption, and respect for human rights

-Since 2004, Johnson Controls has been committed to the UN Global Compact and its principles of human rights, labor, the environment and anti-corruption.
+Johnson Controls was an early signatory of the United Nations Global Compact and is committed to the United Nations Global Company's Ten Principles.
 These principles are based on The Universal Declaration of Human Rights; The International Labor Organization's Declaration on Fundamental Principles and Rights at Work; The Rio Declaration on Environment and Development; The United Nations Convention against Corruption; and the United Nations Framework on Business and Human Rights.